rr-wfm/MSBuild.Sdk.SqlProj/README.md

 </Project>
 ```

-You can suppress warnings for a specific file by adding `SuppressTSqlWarnings` for the this file:
+You can suppress warnings for a specific file by adding `SuppressTSqlWarnings` for this file:

 ```xml
 <Project Sdk="MSBuild.Sdk.SqlProj/1.12.0">